yuwzho/acme-fitness-store/workshops/azure-spring-apps-enterprise/05-hol-1-hello-world-spring-boot-microservice/README.md

 If successful, you should see the message: `Hello from Azure Spring Apps Enterprise`.

 ## Delete the hello-world app
-Once you successfully test the hellow-world app, please go ahead and delete the app to save costs.
+Once you successfully test the hello-world app, please go ahead and delete the app to save on resources.
 To delete this app, use the below command.

 ```bash
 az spring app delete --name hello-world